DavesCodeMusings/CloudPi/docs/install-hardware-os.md

 * Fujitsu 160G 2.5" SATA drive
 * Tripp-Lite USB to SATA

-There's no case.
-My Pi is held to a plywood sheet in my basement using plastic rivets I bought at True Value Hardware.

 As with everything in this project, there's plenty of room for you to customize.

 Here's my rational behind the configuration, if you care.
 If not, skip ahead to Assembing the Pi.